Prodentim-Complaints/Prodentim-Complaints/README.md

-# ProDentim Complaints Your Oral Health: Does It Really Work?
+# ProDentim Complaints: Does It Really Work?

 I never imagined that I would be writing about ProDentim and here we are.